 Chalfont Child Support Lawyers

-Dedicated Family Law Attorneys Help Parents with Child Support Disputes in Chalfont, PA
+Dedicated Family Law Attorneys Help Parents with Child Support Disputes

 In Pennsylvania, the law imposes an obligation on each parent to provide financial support to his or her children.
 When parents are separated and no longer live together, the parent who maintains custody of their children may be entitled to seek child support from the other parent.
 Child support includes financial payments made by one parent to the other for the benefit of their children; child support can include other benefits, such as a parent extending his or her health insurance coverage to his or her children.
 Child support is typically provided until a child is emancipated from his or her parents, which usually occurs when the child turns 18, graduates from high school, or finishes with a course of undergraduate study.
 Child support is meant to benefit the child, to ensure that the child enjoys a similar standard of living that he or she would have enjoyed had his or her parents lived together.

 Involved In A Child Support Matter And Have Questions?
 We Can Help, Tell Us What Happened.

 If you are having disputes over establishing, enforcing, or modifying a child support arrangement, the Chalfont child support lawyers at Rubin, Glickman, Steinberg & Gifford can help you protect and advocate for the rights and interests of your children.

 Chalfont Family Lawyers Represent Parents Throughout Child Support Cases